Europe, Canada close their airspace to Russian airplanes | Business

 ''It is difficult to understand why we are last to move, both operationally and financially,'' he said.

-Russia has responded by banning flights from several European countries.
+As more airlines cancelled flights in and out of Russia, and more countries blocked Russian airlines, the U.S. embassy in Moscow said Americans there ''should consider departing Russia immediately via commercial options still available.''
+Russia has responded to western aviation sanctions by banning flights from several European countries.
 Russian airline S7 suspended flights to Europe.
 On Sunday afternoon U.S. time, a Moscow-New York flight by Russian national carrier Aeroflot turned back after passing over Norway, according to flight-tracking services.
 The plane had been routed to fly over Canada.
+Other Aeroflot flights took circuitous routes after European countries began closing their airspace.

 Ian Petchenik, a spokesman for tracking service Flightradar 24, said ''dozens'' of cargo flights from Anchorage, Alaska, that would ordinarily pass over eastern Russia were being rerouted. ''They will take a fuel penalty,'' he said.